 Time flies fast.
 Another Spring, another Fall, another Christmas, another New Year, …and another FinovateEurope.
-It’s been exactly one year since Dorsum won the Best of Show award in London, for its My Wealth application, down by the East Side wharf, at the Tobacco Docs.
+It’s been exactly one year since Dorsum won the Best of Show award in London, for its My Wealth (Wealth Portal), down by the East Side wharf, at the Tobacco Docs.
 This year, the location changed to the Intercontinental Hotel in Berlin, but the goal remained the same: show the international market that Dorsum is a leader in the Wealth Management software business.

 Preparation for success

 Preparations were a bit different this year.
 Right from the start, we decided to concentrate our developer and innovation teams’ efforts on a product that every banking client needs and wants, regardless of how “cool” it looks on stage.
 We weren’t thinking about showing off flashy features, or sexy but unnecessary UI elements.
 Our primary goal was to have a market viable product boxed, ready to be shipped in three months.
 Showing it off in a 7-minute demo to a crowd of hundreds of industry specialists came second in our mind.